-13) The proposed amendment further harms the NC NAACP because the proposed amendment and its ballot language are vague and misleading.
+- amendment and its ballot language are vague and misleading.
 In addition, the proposed amendment is incomplete, such that the true effects of the amendment cannot be known to voters until subsequent implementing legislation is passed by the General Assembly.
-It will be difficult, if not impossible, for the NC NAACP to inform its members and voters about the likely impact of the proposed amendment, and the NC NAACP will be forced to divert significant resources away from its core activities to educate voters about the proposed amendment before the 2018 election.

-14) Plaintiff NC NAACP has standing to challenge the judicial vacancies amendment on behalf of its members and on its own behalf because it frequently litigates in court in order to vindicate the civil and political rights of its members.
+It will be difficult, if not impossible, for the NC NAACP to inform its members and voters about the likely impact of the proposed amendment, and the NC NAACP viil be forced to divert significant resources away from its core activities to educate voters about the proposed amendment before the 2018 election.
+Members of the NC NAACP who are qualified, registered voters in North Carolina will also be confused about the vague, misleading, and incomplete ballot language. - 14) Plaintiff NC NAACP has standing to challenge the judicial vacancies amendment on behalf of its members and on its own behalf because it frequently litigates in court in order to vindicate the civil and political rights of its members.
 It thus has a strong and abiding interest in a fair and independent judiciary and will be harmed by the proposed constitutional amendment that would further politicize the judiciary and erode separation of powers principles that are themselves a form of protection for the rights of racial minorities.
 The proposed constitutional amendment also harms the NC NAACP because giving the General Assembly sole control over filling judicial vacancies endangers the NC NAACP's efforts to advocate for diversity in the North Carolina judiciary.
 The proposed amendment further harms the NC NAACP because the proposed amendment and its ballot language are vague and misleading.
 In addition, the proposed amendment is incomplete, such that the true effects of the amendment cannot be known to voters until subsequent implementing legislation is passed by the General Assembly.
 It will be difficult, if not impossible, for the NC NAACP to inform its members and voters about the likely impact of the proposed amendment, and the NC NAACP will be forced to divert significant resources away from its core activities to educate voters about the proposed amendment before the 2018 election.
+Members of the NC NAACP who are qualified, registered voters in North Carolina will also be confused about the vague, misleading, and incomplete ballot language.

-Plaintiff NC NAACP has standing to challenge the boards and commissions 15) amendment on behalf of its members and on its own behalf because the NC NAACP and its members regularly advocate before, participate in, and monitor activities governed by state boards and commissions, including the Bipartisan State Board of Ethics and Elections Enforcement.
-The NC NAACP and its members will be harmed by the boards and commissions amendment because giving the General Assembly unprecedented broad power to control these boards and commissions will make the boards and commissions less independent and less able to conduct their mission in an impartial way.
+15) Plaintiff NC NAACP has standing to challenge the boards and commissions amendment on behalf of its members and on its own behalf because the NC NAACP and its members regularly advocate before, participate in, and monitor activities governed by state boards and commissions, including the Bipartisan State Board of Ethics and Elections Enforcement.
+The NC NAACP and its members will be harmed by the boards and commissions amendment because giving the General Assembly unprecedented broad power to control these boards and commissions will make the boards and commissions less independent and less able to conduct their mission in an iropartial way.
 The proposed amendment further harms the NC NAACP because the proposed amendment and its ballot language are vague and misleading.
 In addition, the proposed amendment is incomplete, such that the true effects of the amendment cannot be known to voters until subsequent implementing legislation is passed by the General Assembly.
 It will be difficult, if not impossible, for the NC NAACP to inform its members and voters about the likely impact of the proposed amendment, and the NC NAACP will be forced to divert significant resources away from its core activities to educate voters about the proposed amendment before the 2018 election.
+Members of the NC NAACP who are qualified, registered voters in North Carolina will also be confused about the vague, misleading, and incomplete ballot language.